Whatsapp Icon

 Headaches

 One of the most common symptoms of ependymoma, especially when tumors are located in the brain.
-These headaches often worsen in the morning or with certain positions.
+These headaches often worsen in the morning or at certain positions.

 Nausea and Vomiting